dropbox/mypy-PyCharm-plugin/README.md

 then this is likely the cause.
 In this case right click in mypy terminal in PyCharm -> Configure plugin.
 Then enter the path where mypy is installed as PATH suffix.
-If you are using a virtual environment, thih would look like `/my/project/bin`.
+If you are using a virtual environment, this would look like `/my/project/bin`.
 If necessary, you can also configure mypy command to use your custom `.ini` file and flags.

 ## Usage